ricpote/moddedmindustry/SE202526/Milestone2/UseCases/RicardoPote/README.md

-The  Use case Diagram represents the use cases of the proccess of
+The  Use case Diagram represents the use cases of the proccess of interpreting the player input to activate some event